Part I – Sexual Misconduct Policy

 This Policy governs sexual misconduct involving College students, whether part-time or full-time, and applies to such students regardless of sex, race, national origin, disability, sexual orientation, gender identity, or other protected status.

-This policy applies to any allegation of sexual misconduct that occurs both off and on Iona College premises, at Iona College-sponsored programs or activities, and off-campus conduct that has a continuing effect on the Iona College community, or individual members of the community.
+This policy applies to any allegation of sexual misconduct that occurs both off and on Iona University premises, at Iona University-sponsored programs or activities, and off-campus conduct that has a continuing effect on the Iona University community, or individual members of the community.
 This includes but is not limited to in person conduct as well as actions taken virtually, electronically and through social media.
 Limited exceptions to the scope of this policy are set forth herein.

 The College has a designated Title IX Coordinator2 whose primary responsibility is to coordinate the College’s compliance with this policy including overseeing the College’s response to complaints of sexual misconduct, coordinating investigations into allegations of sexual misconduct, identifying and addressing any patterns or systemic problems of sexual misconduct that arise during the investigation of a complaint, and assessing the effects of sexual misconduct on the campus climate.
 The Title IX Coordinator addresses all reports of sexual misconduct in an equitable and neutral manner.